Vectorworks/developer-scripting/Function Reference/Functions/CreateExtrudeAlongPath.md

 |profileHandle|HANDLE|Handle to the profile object.|

 ## Remarks
-[[User:CBM-c-|_c_]], 2018.05.13: It creates a number of NURBS curves with class attributes, these won't section properly in Section Viewports without stitch and trim since they don't have a fill.
-Tested in Pio: OK. [[VS:ExtrudeAlongPath]] outputs generic solids instead, but it won't take up the active class attributes.
+*_c_*, 2018.05.13: It creates a number of NURBS curves with class attributes, these won't section properly in Section Viewports without stitch and trim since they don't have a fill.
+Tested in Pio: OK.
+[ExtrudeAlongPath](ExtrudeAlongPath.md) outputs generic solids instead, but it won't take up the active class attributes.

 Older remarks not from me (_c_):